-The question often asked is whether an embryo to implant in the maternal womb.
-The focus is on stimulating f the endometrium by music which can help to increase the pregnancy rate and also reduce the risk of abortion.
+The question often asked is whether an embryo implants in the maternal womb.
+The focus is on stimulating f the endometrium through music which can help to increase the pregnancy rate and also reduce the risk of abortion.

 Babypod is a vaginal device that is very easy and safe to use.
 It is placed as a tampon and connected to the music via mobile phone.
 Many pregnant women are in fact already making use of it in order to communicate with their babies.

-Studies have been conducted with the view to improve the quality of embryos, but there are very few regarding embryo implantation.
+Studies have been conducted with the view to improving the quality of embryos, but there are very few regarding embryo implantation.

-Many implemented treatments have indeed failed to prove their effectiveness, for example, endometrial scratching, uterine cavity surgery, anti-parental antibodies do make use of different medication such as anticoagulants.
+Many implemented treatments have indeed failed to prove their effectiveness, for example, endometrial scratching, uterine cavity surgery, and anti-parental antibodies do make use of different medications such as anticoagulants.
 Therefore, one wants to know if musical vibrations can also improve endometrial receptivity.

 Fertility experts are indeed constantly striving hard to create the optimum environment for fertilization in a lab.
 The goal is to recreate, as far as possible, similar conditions inside the human body.
 Factors such as the culture medium, light, temperature, and air quality are well studied as well as understood, but they may only be the beginning.
 It has been observed that playing music in the incubator may significantly improve fertilization rates.

-The control group eggs are placed in a normal incubator, while the other group was put into a special incubator which had been wired for sound.
-The idea is to develop a system which has streamed music inside the incubator at up to 80 decibels for 24 hours a day.
+The control group eggs are placed in a normal incubator, while the other group was put into a special incubator that had been wired for sound.
+The idea is to develop a system that has streamed music inside the incubator at up to 80 decibels for 24 hours a day.